Slow Cooker Corned Beef and Cabbage

 How to make easy slow cooker corned beef and cabbage

-- Rinse the corned beef and place it in the slow cooker with the fat side up.
+- Rinse the meat and place it in the slow cooker with the fat side up.
 Add 2 1/2 – 3 cups of beef broth- (you’ll need enough water to reach the barely cover the fat cap on the top of the meat.)
 Add the seasoning packet and additional pickling spices to the crock pot.
-Top corned beef with sliced onions (optional).
+Top with sliced onions (optional).
 Cook on low for 6-8 hours.

 - An hour before serving, cut a head of cabbage into quarters and place the cabbage in the slow cooker around the brisket.
 (If you want to add potatoes and carrots, add them two hours before you’re ready to serve.)